wingchanatibsa/LearningSessions/README.md

    * Deliver on Cadence, Release on Demand

 ## [Session 4: Introduction to Flutter](https://github.com/wingchanatibsa/LearningSessions/tree/master/IntroductionToFlutter)
-In this session: you will learn:
+In this session, you will learn:
 * What is Flutter?
 * What is Dart?
 * Flutter System Overview